AlejoSR97/front-end-test/README.md

 The user is able to watch main video, read main video information (name and description), change main video and search for more videos

+To see all responsive changes the page needs to be reloaded

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.